Fossiel/ComfyUI-Fossiel-QoL-Nodes/README.md

 ---

 ## History
+2025/12/10 - Fixed the loading bug in Sequence Wrangler.
 2025/11/29 - Added Sequence Wrangler for loading and manipulation of image sequences.
 2025/11/17 - Added Qwen Size Stabilizer for predictable Qwen generations.
 2025/10/31 - Updated the Sensor KSampler Switch to have switching support for all KSampler and KSampler (Advanced) input ports.